davesnuthouse/RedGuild/README.md

 1. Addon icon not displaying on the addons list
 2. Top row record can show above the window when editing + scrolling
 3. Duplicates on the chat message easteregg
+4. Audit log is back to showing lots of "unknowns"

 Features to consider for the distant future: